dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

 To create a new dbt Cloud environment, navigate to the `Environments` page under the `Deploy` header menu, and click `Create Environment` .
 There is some commonality in settings between deployment and development environments, and some settings that are specific to each type.

 <aside>
-🌐 **A note on warehouse connections:** Warehouse connections are set at the Project-level for dbt Cloud accounts, and each Project can have one connection (Snowflake account, Redshift host, Bigquery project, Databricks host etc).
-Some details of that connection (databases/schemas/etc) can be overridden within the dbt Cloud environment settings.
+🌐 **A note on warehouse connections:** Warehouse connections are set at the Project level for dbt Cloud accounts, and each Project can have one connection (Snowflake account, Redshift host, Bigquery project, Databricks host, etc.).
+Some details of that connection (databases/schemas/etc.) can be overridden within the dbt Cloud environment settings.

 </aside>